nicolo-tellini/intropipeline/README.md

 <p align="center">
   <img src="https://github.com/nicolo-tellini/introspect/blob/loaded/res2.png" alt="Sublime's custom image"/>
 </p>
+:exclamation: Note: Only a few markers in the figure above are represented in the cartoon;

 **Case 2**: *not* so abundant markers suporting the block
 <p align="center">
   <img src="https://github.com/nicolo-tellini/introspect/blob/loaded/res3.png" alt="Sublime's custom image"/>
 </p>
+:exclamation: Note: Nevertheless, you should *not* exclude the possibility that a large events is supported by a low number of markers as in the example.

 The number of markers supporting the blocks, the marker density and the info concerning the genotype are stored in ```int``` and ```int/AllSegments```.

 ## Dependencies